olielvewen/StreamCap/README.md

 * Linux Mint/Ubuntu

-    However, the python default version is the version 2 and not the 3.
-So you should type :
+    However, the python default version is the version 2 and not the 3 until 17.10.
+After, you should do the same thing than for Manjaro So you should type :

     ```
     python streamcap.py